 Bastards!
 They’re fucking crooks.
 That’s what they are.”

 “It does sound like they did a thorough job dear.”

 “I’m going to ring them right now.
 They’re not going to get away with this.

 You call yourselves fucking surveyors.
 You ought to be ashamed of yourselves.
 You’re robbers, muggers.
 And you can whistle for your fucking money.”

 “Mrs Wilson.
 Please don’t speak like that.
 We surveyed your house to the best of our ability.
 I’ll admit our finding is unusual.
 And I don’t know of another case where we didn’t get to the heart of the problem.
 But I can assure you, we did our best and acted professionally.”

 “You’re scum.
 That’s what you are.
 I’m going to tell the fucking papers.
 I’ll tell everyone what twats you are.
 The world will get to know and I hope you and all the other muggers in your office shrivel up and die.”

 “Very well Mrs Wilson.
 You’ve made your feelings quite plain.
-I am the senior partner here so I will be tearing up your invoice as we speak.
-I would never accept payment or do business with a person like you.
+I am the senior partner here so I am tearing up your invoice as we speak.
+I will never do business with you again.

-Oh, there is one other thing I failed to put in my report.
-Houses can crack for reasons other than structural ones.
-Causes can be philosophical, spiritual and human.
-In severe cases of spiritual failure, this can lead to huge ‘sink holes’ where the house and its occupants are swallowed up and spat out in hell.
+Oh, there is one other thing I failed to mention in my report.
+In your case, I believe the cracks are spiritual rather than structural.
+In severe cases, this can lead to huge ‘sink holes’ where the house and its occupants are completely swallowed up then spat out in hell.
 This is where I suggest you next turn your attention.
 Perhaps then your existence will settle on a firmer foundation.”